-Diagnosed with vulvodynia or vaginismus?
-Did your pelvic health physical therapist recommended using vaginal dilators to decrease vulvar pain?
+Have you been diagnosed with vulvodynia or vaginismus?
+Have you noticed your pelvic floor muscles are overactive and have a difficult time letting go and might also be painful?
+Did your pelvic floor physical therapist recommended using vaginal dilators to decrease vulvar pain?
 Did your doctor recommend dilators to help with vaginismus?
 If so, where do you start?

 My friend and colleague Tracy Sher has compiled loads of helpful information for you!
 She discusses indications for using dilators, how to select the right dilator.
 She discusses indications for using dilators, how to select the right dilator (there are different materials available), and the “three effects” of using dilators.